brahmafear/PrinterGenerator/README.md

 * Display name: The visual name that shows up in the Printers & Scanners pane of the System Preferences, and in the print dialogue boxes.
 Also used in the Munki pkginfo.
 * Address: The IP or DNS address of the printer.
 The template uses the form: `lpr://ADDRESS`.
 Change to another protocol in the template if necessary.
 * Driver: Name of the driver file in /Library/Printers/PPDs/Contents/Resources/.
 * Description: Used only in the Munki pkginfo.
+* MunkiRequires: List of munki packages to be listed as requirements in pkginfo
 * Options: Any printer options that should be specified.
 These **must** be space-delimited key=value pairs, such as "HPOptionDuplexer=True OutputMode=normal".  **Do not use commas to separate the options, because this is a comma-separated values file.**

 The CSV file is not sanity-checked for invalid entries or blank fields, so double check your file and test your pkginfos thoroughly.